solenya-group/solenya/README.md

     }
 }
 ```
 It's worth repeating that you should only use a child component if the child component has its *own* state.
-If not, save yourself some typing and replace you child component with a function that returns a `VElement`.
+If not, save yourself some typing and replace your child component with a function that returns a `VElement`.

 Note that a small design restriction is that the arguments to `view` must be optional to support the parameterless super class `view`.

-## Interface Communication
+## Parent Interface Communication

 With this pattern: